makersacademy/rps-challenge/README.md

 ## To Do

 - Use sessions
-- Either delete Player class or actually make use of it
+- Either delete Player class or actually make use of it: it will be necessary when there is more than one human player but as the game is currently single-player against the computer, the Player class is not used.

 ## Addendum